Financial-Times/origami/README.md

 ### Sass

 As with all Origami components, o-typography has a [silent mode](http://origami.ft.com/docs/syntax/scss/#silent-styles).
-To use it's compiled CSS (rather than using the mixins with your own Sass) set `$o-typography-is-silent : false;` in your Sass before you import the o-typography Sass.
+To use its compiled CSS (rather than using the mixins with your own Sass) set `$o-typography-is-silent : false;` in your Sass before you import the o-typography Sass.

 **Note: Including fonts**